-The book Nurse Helen Fairchild World War I is available for $25 plus s/h,
+The book Nurse Helen Fairchild World War I is out of print.

 © Nelle Fairchild Hefty Rote 2004.